ae-dschorsaanjo/tok-apona/README.md

 # tok' apona
-A dialect of toki pona from _jan Sotan_.
+A dialect of toki pona by _jan Sotan_.

+**2025 update:** complete rewrite of this document will be coming.
+The text below was left as it was written in 2020:

 THIS DOCUMENT IS OBSOLETE!
 CHECK OUT THE UPDATED VERSION [HERE](https://github.com/ae-dschorsaanjo/lipu-lili-pi-toki-pona/blob/master/informal.md)! (or even better, don't use it at all)